KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Nimduril

-**Description:** Reskins Bao-Dur to have a different default appearance, but also to have a complete Dark Side transformation.
+**Description:** Reskins NPC Bao-Dur to not only look better, but also have a complete Dark Side transformation.

 **Screenshots:** [Here](https://imgur.com/a/oVwUs)